 - id: get

-type: io.kestra.core.tasks.debugs.Return
+type: io.kestra.plugin.core.debug.Return

-format: never-gonna-stop
+format: never_gonna_stop

 - id: update_labels

-type: io.kestra.core.tasks.executions.Labels
+type: io.kestra.plugin.core.execution.Labels

 labels: